tonyest/Prospress/readme.txt

 There will be bugs.
 Those bugs will be fixed, but it's better they occur in a sandbox.

 Please download & explore Prospress in a test environment, but wait until a non-beta release before using on your live site.
-If you'd prefer to wait for a stable release before even downloading, you can still explore Prospress on the [demo site](http://demo.prospress.org/auctions/).
+If you'd prefer to wait for a stable release before even downloading, you can still explore Prospress on the [Demo Marketplace](http://demo.prospress.org/auctions/).

-To hasten the release of a stable version, you can help by [contributing](http://prospress.org/contribute/) to the project.
+To hasten the release of a stable version, you can [contribute](http://prospress.org/contribute/) to the Prospress project.

 = Where can I get support? =